 Do you suffer from warts?
 If so, you’re not alone.
 Nobody is immune to warts, and they can affect nearly anyone who walks this earth.
 That’s right, individuals of any age and race are susceptible to developing warts at any time during their life.
 However, there are individuals who are more prone to developing them.
 Our dermatologists at Azeal can help you find the best treatment option for your warts!

 Warts are a grainy skin growth that are usually small in size.
 They often affect areas of the hands, such as the fingers.
 Commonly, they’re rough to the touch and have small patterns of black dots within them, which are also known as seeds.
 These are clotted blood vessels and are harmless.

 Warts are most commonly transmitted by touch.
 They are caused by a virus, which means young adults and children most frequently are affected by them.
 Also, people who have weak immune systems tend to develop warts more often than individuals with strong immune systems.

-Warts usually look the same on all people; however, there are some which may look unfamiliar.
+Warts usually look the same on all people and are most often the same color as the person’s skin.
+However, there are some which may look unfamiliar.
 You can expect to experience symptoms, such as:

 - Rough to the touch.

 - Commonly have sprinkles of black pinpoints within the wart.